hokushin118/rps-microservices/README.md

       mongodb-ingress         nginx   mongodb.internal         192.168.49.2   80      40h
 ```

-Copy the ip address (192.168.49.2) to the clipboard, you will need it in the next step.
+Note the ip address (192.168.49.2) displayed in the output, as you will need this in the next step.

 #### 2. Adding custom entry to the etc/host file for the Mongo Express application